 - How are your goals for the study group aligned with this tradition?

-For the remainder of the session, coordinators reviewed the facilitation and month-to-month guide, and gathered in breakout rooms to discuss plans and/or concerns for their study groups.
+For the remainder of the session, coordinators reviewed the facilitation guide, and gathered in breakout rooms to discuss plans and/or concerns for their study groups.